 Fully Foamed Systems

-- Components are buried in foam
+- Components are buried in dense foam insulation

 - Repairs require cutting and removing insulation

-- Finding leaks can take longer
+- Finding leaks can take significantly longer

 - Rebuilding insulation after repair is often necessary